htcondor/htcondor/docs/version-history/development-release-series-89.rst

 New Features:

+-  You may now instruct HTCondor to record certain information about the files present in the top level of a job's sandbox and the job's environment variables.
+The list of files is recorded when transfer-in completes and again when transfer-out starts.
+Set ``manifest`` to ``true`` in your submit file to enable, or ``manifest_dir`` to specify where the lists are recorded.
+See the :ref:`man-pages/condor_submit:*condor_submit*` man page for details.
+   :ticket:`7381`

+   This feature is not presently available on Windows.

+- DAGMan now waits for ``PROVISIONER`` nodes to reach a ready status before submitting any other jobs.
+  :ticket:`7610`

+- Added a ``-Dot`` argument to *condor_dagman* which tells DAGMan to simply output a .dot file graphic representation of the dag, then exit immediately without submitting any jobs.
+  :ticket:`7796`

+- Set a variety of defaults into *condor_dagman* so it can now easily be invoked directly from the command line using ``condor_dagman mydag.dag`` :ticket:`7806`

+- Singularity jobs now ignore bind mount directories if the source directory for the bind mount does not exist on the host machine :ticket:`7807`

+- Singularity jobs now ignore bind mount directories if the target directory for the bind mount does not exist in the image and SINGULARITY_IGNORE_MISSING_BIND_TARGET is set to ``true`` (default is ``false``).
+  :ticket:`7846`

+- Improved startup time of the daemons.
+  :ticket:`7799`

 -  Added a machine-ad attribute, ``LastDrainStopTime``, which records the last time a drain command was cancelled.
 Added two attributes to the defrag daemon's ad, ``RecentCancelsList`` and ``RecentDrainsList``, which record